chaudharyS/p4-group-4/README.md

 # CS 67/267 - Introduction to HCI (Winter 2022)
+We created a mobile applictaion to help people living in shared living spaces (college students, bachelors, etc) better manage their groceries, and fridge space.
+More details can be found on the project website mentioned below.

 ## High(er) Fidelty Prototype

 GitHub usernames for each team member:
-Srishti Chaudhary: chaudharyS
+- Srishti Chaudhary: chaudharyS
-Sanjana Goli: sanjanagoli
+- Sanjana Goli: sanjanagoli
-Ke Lou: fpoon777
+- Ke Lou: fpoon777
-Hanlin Wang: hzwus
+- Hanlin Wang: hzwus

 ### Setup
 * Clone this repo